edgedb/edgedb/docs/edgeql/index.rst

 .. <https://www.postgresql.org/docs/current/sql-keywords-appendix.html>`_.

 .. **Compiles to SQL**.
 All EdgeQL queries, no matter how complex, compile to a
 .. single PostgreSQL query under the hood.
-With the exception of ``GROUP BY``,
+With the exception of ``group by``,
 ..
 EdgeQL is equivalent to SQL in terms of power and expressivity.

 **Easy deep querying**.
 EdgeDB's object-relational nature makes it painless